top of page

 Safety Precautions First

 Working with water and electricity requires caution.
 Before you do anything else, shut off the main water supply to the irrigation system.
-This prevents a high pressure surprise when you open the valve.
+This prevents a high-pressure surprise when you open the valve.
 Next, disconnect the power to the irrigation controller by unplugging it or turning off its circuit breaker.
-While sprinkler systems use low voltage (around 24 VAC), it’s always best to eliminate any risk of shock or short circuits.
-It’s also a good idea to wear safety glasses and gloves to protect yourself from dirt and debris.
+While sprinkler systems use low voltage (around 24 VAC), it's always best to eliminate any risk of shock or short circuits.
+Wear safety glasses and gloves to protect yourself from dirt and debris, especially in Lubbock where caliche-laden soil can be abrasive.

 With your tools gathered and safety measures in place, you're ready to perform the solenoid replacement.